capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 </details>

-###  Delete the TypeInstance from Local OCH by Action
+###  Delete the TypeInstance from Local Hub by Action

 Actors